Scientific Machine Learning of Chaotic Systems Learns Reduced-Order Equations for Neural Populations: Introduction

-To overcome these limitations, we present a novel method for training UDEs to fit chaotic system dynamics.
-We apply this method to derive novel next-generation neural mass models that generalize from subcortical to cortical dynamics.
-We begin by describing the procedure, which leverages the prediction-error method (PEM) \cite{ljung2002, stoica1989} to assist in training the UDEs on chaotic system data, and then derives a symbolic form of the learned expression from the UDE to generalize the dynamics.
-We demonstrate the ability of this approach to learn unknown states in a chaotic system, showing that it can accurately recover a hidden state in the R\"{o}ssler system that traditional UDE approaches cannot and that it does so by removing the sensitive dependence on parameter choices from the system.
-We then demonstrate that our approach learns the dynamics of a chaotic electrical circuit even under incomplete observation of states, where a dimension of the observed data is corrupted by noise 5x the original signal.
-Notably, we showcase that the PEM-UDE approach is more data-efficient than pure symbolic regression by demonstrating that sequential thresholding least squares (STLSQ) is unable to recover the correct dynamic system under these conditions.
-Finally, we demonstrate the system's ability to learn the dynamics of a neural mass model directly from the firing rate and voltage of a network of spiking neurons, showing that it can successfully learn the mean-field dynamics from data that are typically the only states observable experimentally.
-Our approach demonstrates that the symbolic form we have developed generalizes across different brain regions more effectively than traditional neural mass models.
-Our modeling directly reveals how varying connectivity structures throughout the brain produce distinct rhythmic patterns in different regions.
+To address these limitations, we present a method for training UDEs to fit chaotic system dynamics, and we use it to learn reduced-order closure terms for simulated neural population models across connectivity levels.
+We describe the procedure, which uses the prediction-error method (PEM) \cite{ljung2002, stoica1989} to train the UDE on chaotic system data, and then extracts a symbolic form of the learned expression from the UDE to generalize the dynamics.
+We show that this approach can learn unknown states in a chaotic system, accurately recovering a hidden state in the R\"{o}ssler system that traditional UDE approaches cannot, and that it does so by removing the sensitive dependence on parameter choices from the system.
+The approach also learns the dynamics of a chaotic electrical circuit under incomplete observation, where one dimension of the observed data is corrupted by noise of five times the magnitude of the original signal.
+Under these conditions, sequential thresholding least squares (STLSQ) applied directly to the data fails to recover the correct dynamic system, while PEM-UDE succeeds; we therefore argue that the method is more data-efficient than pure symbolic regression.
+Finally, from simulated firing-rate and voltage observations of a spiking network, we learn a reduced-order correction to an existing neural mass model.
+The symbolic correction generalizes across simulated connection probabilities and reveals how connectivity changes can alter the rhythmic dynamics of this network family.
+The later comparison with recordings tests whether these qualitative predictions match regional physiology; it does not claim direct equation discovery from the recordings.
+A graphical overview of the full pipeline is provided in Fig.~\ref{fig:1}.